Rolling News

 My pamphlet Sister-Wives was long-listed for the the Paper Swans prize 2018.
 It’s great to be on such a strong list.

-19th July 2018 The Writers’ Cafe
+The Writers’ Cafe, 19th July 2018

 I have four poems up at the Portraits issue of the Writers’ Cafe.
 Many thanks to Marie Lightman.
 You can read them here

-20th June Research Stipend
+Research Stipend, 20th June

 I have been awarded a stipend by Exeter University to visit their Charles Causley archive, held at the Old Library.
 I will be exploring Causley’s correspondence with writers located in the South West, as well as his drafting process.